iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.0.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 3 reviews"/>
 </p>

+> Meh.
+Not great, maybe of some use to somebody.
+I had expected more functionality with integrations.<br> :date: __2020-08-01 04:55:14__

+> Pretty dissapointed to find out it didn't include any sort of contact tracing information system, but it's a convenient way to stay informed of COVID-19 nonetheless.<br> :date: __2020-07-31 18:11:40__

+> Stopped giving reliable notifications with latest version.
+No app exit stratagy, that's very poor design.
+Otherwise fine app but becoming very slow to load or change tabs.
+Edit: 2020-07-29 COVID-Alert beta not available for download in eastern Ontario?!?<br> :date: __2020-07-29 21:53:24__

 > Well there is no DOT. to put in your temperature.
 Like 96.9 F do we write 97 F?
 Or 97.4 F we round it off to 97.
 This has to be fix.
 Something as simple as this should not be in the Beta testing phase.<br> :date: __2020-07-24 20:42:30__